 Austin, TX 78714-9224,

 You would face penalties for failing to file New Hire Reports:

 $25 for failure to file for one new hired employee; and $500 if a conspiracy is discovered between you and an employee for not supplying the required information or supplying false or incomplete information.
 You can choose PayWow to report a new hired employee to North Carolina and receive both your copy and the employee's copy.

-PayWow will automatically report the new hired employees to the state, and also send the required copies to both the employer and employees.Try PayWow Now for FREE
+PayWow will automatically report the new hired employees to the state, and also send the required copies to both the employer and employees.Get Started Now

 The amount remitted will in turn be sent over to the custodial parent.
 PayWow lets you record any type of garnishments and during payroll processing, such deductions will be debited from the employee's paycheck.

 For more information on this, please visit Texas Child Support Payment Information.

 There are no local taxes in the state of Texas.

 Reciprocal agreements between states are agreements that allow employees living in one state and working in another state to pay taxes only to their state of residence.

 However, Texas does not have any reciprocal agreements with any other states.